VOLTTRON/volttron-build-action/README.md

 # Run Volttron Tests

-A GitHub Action that sets up a Volttron test environment and runs a user-specified Volttron suite of tests.
+A GitHub Action that sets up a Volttron test environment and runs a user-specified suite of VOLTTRON tests.

 ## Example